Exhibitions

 Visit and Explore

-Forging Ahead and Falling Behind explores transformations in agriculture, industry, and labor through stories of individual workers at West Overton.
-Explore how these industries change over time and their impacts on workers.
-Tour this immersive exhibit in the historic distillery building.
+Forging Ahead and Falling Behind: Industrial Growth in a Rural Community explores transformations in agriculture, industry, and labor through stories of individual workers at West Overton.

 • Discover the variety of trades and crafts that made West Overton the most profitable farm in East Huntingdon Township.